Maharashtra cricket team

 The Maharashtra cricket team is a state cricket team that represents the Maharashtra state in domestic cricket of India.
-It is govern by Maharashtra Cricket Association.
+It is governed by Maharashtra Cricket Association.
 It plays its home matches at Maharashtra Cricket Association Stadium in Pune.

-As of 3 October 2022, Maharashtra have won Ranji trophy 2 times and remained runner up 3 times, won Syed Mushtaq Ali Trophy 1 time, remained runner up 1 time.
-In Vijay Hazare trophy it has been winner in West zone in 1994–95.
+Maharashtra have won Ranji Trophy twice and remained runners-up thrice, won Syed Mushtaq Ali Trophy once and remained runners-up once.
+In Vijay Hazare trophy it has been winner in West zone in 1994–95 and were runners up in 2022/23 season.

 History

 Maharashtra was one of the 15 teams that competed in the first Ranji Trophy tournament in 1934–35, when, captained by D. B. Deodhar, it lost its inaugural match narrowly to Bombay.
 It has competed ever since, winning twice and finishing runners-up three times.
 Maharashtra won two consecutive Ranji trophies in 1939-40 and 1940-41 defeating United Province and Madras cricket team in the final respectively.
 It remained runner-up 3 times, in 1970-71 season it lost against Bombay cricket team, in 1992-93 against Punjab and in 2013-14 season versus Karnataka in the final and remained runner up.

 Maharashtra's player Bhausaheb Nimbalkar scored record 443 in an inning in 1948 Ranji trophy, the record still stands and is still the highest Ranji trophy and first class score by an Indian.

 As of February 2021 Maharashtra had played 395 times in the Ranji Trophy, winning 98, losing 75, and drawing 222 times.

 In 1994-95 Vijay Hazare Trophy this team was winner of West zone.

 Historically Maharashtra cricket team has been played its home matches at Poona Gymkhana Ground, Nehru stadium in Pune.
 Since Maharashtra cricket association built its own International cricket stadium at Gahunje outside Pune, it plays its home matches at 'Maharashtra Cricket Association stadium' (also known as MCA stadium).

 Maharashtra team won its first Syed Mushtaq Ali Trophy, a premier T20 domestic cricket tournament in 2009–10.
 It defeated Hyderabad cricket team in the final by 19 runs.
 In 2018-19 season it lost against Karnataka cricket team in the final.

+In 2022/23 Vijay Hazare Trophy, Maharashtra team had their best run in history but lost the finals to Saurashtra, Ruturaj Gaikwad captaining the side for the first time was the leading run getter for the side, he hit a tremendous knock of 220 runs of 159 deliveries not out vs Uttar Pradesh in quarterfinals, hitting a record-breaking 7 sixes in an over off Shiva Singh's bowling.